PICS Organization Name

 New York, New York

-During their internship with TRF, the PICS intern will gain hands-on experience in two key areas of nonprofit organization management: communications/marketing and reporting/monitoring.
-He/She will assist with the day-to-day management of concrete processes within both of these departments (50% of the time), while also taking the lead, in collaboration with relevant TRF team members, on several strategic projects to help strengthen these areas of TRF in the long-term (50% of the time).
+During an internship with TRF, interns gain exposure to and hands-on experience with a few key areas of nonprofit organization management: reporting/monitoring, program development, business strategy, and communications/marketing.
+Interns assist with the day-to-day management of concrete processes within these departments (50% of the time), while also taking the lead, in collaboration with relevant TRF team members, on several strategic projects to help strengthen these areas of TRF in the long-term (50% of the time).

 Expected End Time